What Is Love Addiction?

 What is love addiction?

 What does it mean to say love can be addictive?
-To understand that, you need to know exactly what it means to be addicted and how that information applies to romantic love.
+To understand that, you need to know exactly what it means to be addicted and how that information applies to romantic relationships.

 What is addiction?